 A method of doing this is to pause the motion picture and speak in your preferred language about what you think will happen next.

-You can write various possibilities and express your opinions in your target language.
-It will help you improve your language learning skills without wasting any second.
+You can write about various possibilities and express your opinions in your target language.
+This will help you improve your language learning skills without wasting a second.

 7. Modify your subtitle options

-Let me admit, watching foreign movies without subtitles is a daunting task.
+Let me admit that watching foreign movies without subtitles is a daunting task.

-So, you can become familiar with the film by initially using the English subtitle.
+So, you can become familiar with the film by initially using the English subtitles.

-But make sure you don’t focus too much on the subtitles because it can easily distract you from experience at play.
+But don’t focus too much on the subtitles; they can easily distract you from the experience of the play.

-But as time goes on, you can either select the subtitle option for your preferred language or switch off the subtitle option.
+However, as time passes, you can either select the subtitle option for your preferred language or switch it off.

 It will surprise you how quickly you can pick the language.